HenrivantSant/henri/README.md

 # henri

+## Deprecated
+This package is unmaintained.
+The project is replaced by [Swift](https://github.com/SwiftAPI/swift).

 ## Intro
 This is a simple, fast and basic PHP framework meant to write API's or simple programs in a fast and easy way.
 This is a not meant as a replacement for other frameworks, under the hood it uses a lot of the magic from [Symfony](https://symfony.com/), [Dibi](https://github.com/dg/dibi), [Unirest](https://github.com/Kong/unirest-php), [Monolog](https://github.com/Seldaek/monolog) and [Firebase](https://github.com/firebase/php-jwt).